Del Valle ISD awards Navy Veteran a diploma 50 years after expected graduation

 Superintendent Tielle certified completion of the diploma during the Board meeting with Board President Rebecca Birch.

-"Throughout his years of service to our nation as a Navy Seal, we know Mr. Galloway more than completed the requirements for his P.E. credit," said Superintendent Tielle, "We are extremely proud of our newest graduate and all he accomplished during his distinguished career."
+"Throughout his years of service to our nation in the Navy, we know Mr. Galloway more than completed the requirements for his P.E. credit," said Superintendent Tielle, "We are extremely proud of our newest graduate and all he accomplished during his distinguished career."

 At a Board meeting with a Veterans Day performance from the Popham Elementary choir, the awarding of a diploma to a Veteran fit perfectly.
 Mr. Galloway shared an emotional message as he joined the meeting by Zoom.
 "I'm lost for words; this is a long time coming," Mr. Galloway said, "There's something about not finishing what you started, and to get my diploma, I didn't know how to do it.
 I really want to recognize Dr. Rush and Ms. Connie Philips, who dug and made this happen."